-- 2.5 Investment returns are likely to remain low during 2018/19 but to be on a gently rising trend over the next few years. - 2.6 Borrowing interest rates increased sharply after the result of the general election in June and then also after the September MPC meeting when financial markets reacted by accelerating their expectations for the timing of Bank Rate increases.
-Since then, borrowing rates have eased back again somewhat.
-Apart from that, there has been little general trend in rates during the current financial year.
-The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt. - 2.7 There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost the difference between borrowing costs and investment returns.
+- 2.7 The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably even and are broadly dependent on how strong GDP growth turns out, how slowly inflation pressures subside, and how quickly the Brexit negotiations move forward positively. - 2.8 The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt. - 2.9 There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost the difference between borrowing costs and investment returns.